Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Asset inventory answers one question: what is running in our environment, and who owns it?

 That sounds basic.
 It is not.
 Inventory is the substrate every other compliance discipline runs on.
 Vulnerability management needs it to verify scan coverage.
 Change management needs it to scope impact.
 Continuous monitoring needs it to know what to monitor.
-Compliance reporting needs it to define the authorization boundary.
-OSCAL documentation needs it to describe the system accurately.
+Compliance reporting needs it to define the assessment scope.
+The Certification Package needs it to describe the system accurately.
 If inventory is wrong, everything downstream is wrong.

 A stale inventory is not an administrative gap.
 It is a systemic failure.
-A server stood up three months ago and never added to the inventory was never scanned, its vulnerabilities were never tracked, and it does not appear in the authorization boundary.
+A server stood up three months ago and never added to the inventory was never scanned, its vulnerabilities were never tracked, and it does not appear in the assessment scope.
 That is not a documentation gap.
 That is a security gap.

 Every framework wants a current, complete inventory.
 They differ on update cadence, metadata requirements, and whether automated discovery is expected or required.
 The underlying need is the same.